IepIweidieng/TJAPlayer3/tja.md

 Some commands can affect game objects outside of their scope by default.
 The effect scope is listed below for such commands.

-*Proposal*: Allow the effect scope to be overridden for the certain branch-scoped commands, see [*Proposal*: Command Modifier](#proposal-command-modifier).
+*Proposal*: Allow the effect scope to be overridden for certain branch-scoped commands, see [*Proposal*: Command Modifier](#proposal-command-modifier).

 ### `#BMSCROLL` / `#HBSCROLL`